slr-ladders/theladders.github.com/source/_posts/2014-07-15-monitoring-rabbitmq-at-theladders.markdown

 *How We Solved the Problem*
 ---------------------------
-We created a [Clojure](http://clojure.org/) library called [monitor-rabbitmq](https://github.com/TheLadders/monitor-rabbitmq), available on **GitHub**.
+We created a [Clojure](http://clojure.org/) library called [monitor-rabbitmq](https://github.com/TheLadders/monitor-rabbitmq), available on GitHub.
-It gathers statistics on RabbitMQ queues and nodes, and packages them as [Riemann](http://riemann.io) events. *monitor-rabbitmq* takes care of acquiring RabbitMQ statistics from the RabbitMQ cluster, using the RabbitMQ’s HTTP based [Management API](http://hg.rabbitmq.com/rabbitmq-management/raw-file/rabbitmq_v3_3_4/priv/www/api/index.html). *Riemann* takes care of aggregating the events and performing the calculations necessary to determine whether an alert should be triggered.
+It gathers statistics on RabbitMQ queues and nodes, and packages them as [Riemann](http://riemann.io) events. *monitor-rabbitmq* takes care of acquiring RabbitMQ statistics from the RabbitMQ cluster, using the RabbitMQ’s HTTP based [Management API](http://hg.rabbitmq.com/rabbitmq-management/raw-file/rabbitmq_v3_3_4/priv/www/api/index.html).
+Riemann takes care of aggregating the events and performing the calculations necessary to determine whether an alert should be triggered.

 ----------